MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 # Overview - Agentless machine scanning

 Agentless machine scanning in Microsoft Defender for Cloud improves the security posture of machines connected to Defender for Cloud.
-Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

-Microsoft Defender for Cloud provides agentless machine scanning to improve the security posture of machines connected to Defender for Cloud.
-Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.
+Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance..

 Agentless machine scanning:

-- **Scans software inventory**: Scan your [software inventory](/defender-vulnerability-management/tvm-software-inventory) for broad visibility with integrated Microsoft Defender Vulnerability Management.
+- **Scans software inventory**: Scan your [software inventory](/defender-vulnerability-management/tvm-software-inventory) with integrated Microsoft Defender Vulnerability Management.
 -  **Scans for vulnerabilities**: [Assess machines for vulnerabilities](auto-deploy-vulnerability-assessment.md) using integrated Defender Vulnerability Management.
 - **Scans for secrets on machines**: Locate plain text secrets in your compute environment with agentless [secrets scanning](secrets-scanning.md).
 - **Scans for malware**: [Scan machines for malware and viruses](agentless-malware-scanning.md) using [Microsoft Defender Antivirus](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows).